50 Mesmerizing Attractions in the Southwest

 25. The Arizona Trail

 The Arizona trail is a lengthy 800 mile trail which begins at the Coronado National Monument near the Arizona-Mexico border and continues on all the way to the Utah border.
 The trail is very diverse as the scenery differs drastically in southern vs. northern Arizona.
-Biking, hiking, and even cross country skiing along northern sections of the path give you diverse options for fun throughout the year.
+Biking, hiking, and even cross country skiing are popular seasonal activities along northern sections of the trail.

 There are 43 different trailheads giving you plenty of options to explore the diverse terrain.
 The most scenic portion of the trail (passage 34 The San Fran Peaks – a 35 mile section of the trail) can be accessed via an area known as Aspen Corner.

-About 6.5 miles up Snowbowl Rd you will arrive at Aspen Corner and from here you can easily connect to the Arizona trail and go out to your liking for a wonderfully scenic high altitude adventure through the towering ponderosa pines and golden aspens if you time your visit right at the peak of fall (which you should as this trail is amazing during peak fall foliage season!).
+About 6.5 miles up Snowbowl Rd you will arrive at Aspen Corner and from here you can easily connect to the Arizona trail.
+Simply go out to your comfort level for a wonderfully scenic high altitude adventure through the towering ponderosa pines.
+Bright golden aspens will surround you in every direction if you time your visit right at the peak of fall (which you should as this trail is amazing during peak fall foliage season!).

 Location: 6.5 miles up Snowbowl Rd. just outside of Flagstaff, Arizona